espressif/esp-faq/docs/en/application-solution/artificial-intelligence.rst

 -------------------------------------------------------------------------------------

   With ESP32 as its main control chip, ESP-EYE supports various types of cameras, such as 0V2640, OV3660, OV5640, OV7725, etc. Please see `esp32-camera Github <https://github.com/espressif/esp32-camera/tree/master/sensors>`_.

+  For the ESP32-P4 series, please refer to `esp-video-components <https://github.com/espressif/esp-video-components>`_ to get the supported camera models.

 --------------